 - secondly, residual emissions after 2040 are still difficult to reduce.
 In the EU, this concerns 5-20% residual emissions from agriculture, aviation, shipping and industrial processes

-- thirdly, if the average temperature on Earth exceeds 1.5 Degrees C (the so-called ‘overshoot’), then the temperature will have to be reduced with extra carbon removals.
-The UN Overshoot Commission recommended the use of carbon removals; it was more cautious on ‘geoenineering’ (reduce solar radiation impact) en demanded more small scale research.
+- thirdly, if the average temperature on Earth exceeds 1.5 Degrees C – the so-called ‘overshoot’ -, then the temperature will have to be reduced with extra carbon removals.
+The UN Overshoot Commission recommended in September the use of carbon removals; it was more cautious on ‘geoenineering’ (reduce solar radiation impact) and demanded more small scale research, especially in the South.

 In 2021, almost 1 Gton of carbon credits was traded, half of which were nature-based.
 In 2020, this was 328,000, three-quarters of which are nature-based (cookstoves, wind, sun, biogas, forest, forest protection, etc.).
 As far as DAC removals are concerned, 800,000 in futures have been purchased, but only 80,000 removals have been realised and transferred.